dragon7307/dragon7307/README.md

-A Software Engineer with a passion for C#!
+Aspiring Software Engineer with a passion for C#!

 <!---
 dragon7307/dragon7307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.